devloop0/spectre-lang/README.md

 * A full expression evaluator.
 All of C's binary operators are supported; multiple statements (separated by semicolons) are also supported as well.
 This is in the `samples/expr_eval/` folder.
 * A simple ls clone; this includes some of the output provided by the traditional `ls -la` including displaying hidden files, file permissions, file sizes, etc.
-* A simple du clone; this is essentially the output of `du -b` on a regular files.
+* A simple du clone; this is essentially the output of `du -b` on regular files.

 ## Future Work
 * Should make the `sp` script more robust by just doing the entire thing in C++ so it'll handle more options as well.
 Currently, it takes all files as inputs and assumes your first file is the file with your main function.